M9 – Museum of the 20th century, Venice Mestre

 If, on one hand, this approach seems appropriate for an education-oriented museum, on the other hand, it results in a slightly confusing exhibition because of the high, probably excessive, number of subjects and sub-themes presented ranging from sociopolitical events, environmental transformations, and everyday lifestyles to the evolution of media and means of communication, industrialization, and technological innovation.

-The playful approach and the communication paradigms adopted clearly reveal that the museum is chiefly aimed at children, teens, families, and schools, although adults may find it rather interesting too.
+The playful approach and the communication paradigms adopted reveal that the museum is chiefly aimed at children, teens, families, and schools, although adults may find it rather interesting too.

 In general, the decision to prefer multimedia and “immaterial” communication to that traditionally based on physical objects is quite audacious.
-Only time will tell whether such an approach will be really effective in conveying, especially to young people, the complex and controversial history of 20th-century Italy or not.
+Only time will tell whether such an approach will be effective in conveying, especially to young people, the complex and controversial history of 20th-century Italy or not.

 The permanent exhibition of the M9 museum, consisting of over 60 multimedia and interactive installations; photos © Riccardo Bianchini / Inexhibit